jmnarloch/feign-vnderror-spring-cloud-starter/README.md

 First on server side make sure that your exception handling logic will return VndErrors (this is part of Spring Hateoas project).
-You can accomplish that by registering custom `@ExceptionHandler` for your application
+You can accomplish that by registering custom `@ExceptionHandler` in your application

 ```java
 @ExceptionHandler